Rapid cargo verification with cosmic ray muon scattering and absorption tomography: Introduction

 Muon tomography is an emerging technique with promising applications in various fields such as non-destructive testing, border security, and archaeology~\cite{bonechi,barnes2023cosmic, borozdin2003, explosives, yifan2018discrimination, lowZ}.
 The principle behind muon scattering tomography is similar to medical X-ray imaging, but instead of using X-rays, it utilizes muons.
 This technology has several advantages, including its ability to penetrate dense materials without causing harm and its capability to provide detailed images of large and massive objects.
 Traditional methods of cargo inspection, such as X-ray scanning, require high-intensity sources of hazardous radiation, which have limited penetration power in dense materials and may not provide a comprehensive view of container or cargo contents.

 Initially, the goal of muon tomography was to detect nuclear material smuggling to prevent the threat of nuclear terrorism.
 Later, muon tomography was proposed for application in border security to scan cargo containers and vehicles for hidden contraband or illicit materials without the need for physical inspection, thereby enhancing security while minimizing disruptions to trade and travel~\cite{schultz2003cosmic, aastrom2016precision, checchia2016review, antonuccio2017muon, pugliatti2014design, morris2013new, preziosi2020tecnomuse, georgadze2023geant4, georgadze2024simulation, georgadze2024,Anzori_Auto}.
+The European project, "Cosmic Ray Tomograph for Identification of Hazardous and Illegal Goods Hidden in Trucks and Sea Containers" (SilentBorder)~\cite{sbwebsite}, focuses on the development and in-situ testing of a high-technology scanner designed for border guards, customs, and law enforcement authorities to inspect shipping containers at border control points.

 Muon tomography utilizes cosmic ray muons, which are the secondary particles that come from the extensive atmosphere shower of high-energy cosmic rays from space, mainly protons with a flux about $\approx$ 10000/m\textsuperscript{2}/minute.
 The distribution of zenith angle $\theta$ is known to follow a cosine-squared law, such that $\textit{I}(\theta)$ = $\textit{I}_0 \cos^2\theta$.
 Muons are a natural source of radiation that rain down upon the Earth with an average energy of 3–4 GeV.
 Their mass is approximately 207 times heavier than the mass of an electron ~\cite{tanabashi2018review}.
 As these muons pass through matter they undergo multiple Coulomb scattering.
 The degree of scatter observed is dependent on the Z of material.